 Do you want to get a guinea pig as your next pet?
 I think you’re making a great choice!
 Guinea pigs are smart, cute, funny, and very loving companions.
 However, there are many different guinea pig breeds out there, so choosing which one you want can sometimes be a challenge.
 Therefore, we’re going to take a closer look at one particular guinea pig breed today: the Alpaca Guinea Pig.
 We’re going to go over this breed’s history, their origins, their temperament, how to care for them, what they look like, and of course, there will be a lot of pictures!

 The Alpaca Guinea Pig is a rare, wavy, long-haired guinea pig breed.
-They resemble the Texel guinea pig quite closely and are often mistaken for this breed, which makes sense since the Texel is one of their ancestors, the other being the English Peruvian Guinea pig.
-Most Alpacas have a single rosette on the top of their heads and often have more rosettes on other parts of their body.
+They resemble the Texel guinea pig quite closely and are often mistaken for them, which makes sense since the Texel is one of their ancestors, the other being the English Peruvian Guinea pig.
+Most Alpacas have a single rosette on the top of their heads and they often have more rosettes on other parts of their body.
 They require a special diet to remain healthy, and their long hair needs daily grooming to prevent it from tangling.
 To learn more about this beautiful breed, keep reading!

 - 1 History and origins of the Alpaca Guinea Pig

 - 2 Appearance Of The Alpaca Guinea Pig